 As you make a virtual visit to Cape Breton Island, you may want to make food for the trip.
 Your choices are wide ranging, from seafood, especially lobster, to seasonal vegetables of all sorts, to bannock, to cinnamon rolls. .

 You will also need music to go along.
 On Cape Breton Island, music is a way of life all year round, never more so than in October, when it is time for the Celtic Colours International Festival.
 This is usually celebrated with dozens of concerts, as well as workshops, talks, art shows, craft demonstrations, farmers markets, community meals, and other events all across the island.

 I’ve introduced you to Celtic Colours in the past; this year there will be a new adventure, as it becomes Celtic Colours at Home. with music and community events too being shared online.
-I will let you no more of this as plans evolve
+I will let you know more of this as plans evolve.

 There’s much more to explore as you continue a visit to Cape Breton Island online.
 Here’s bit of Cape Breton music to be going on with.
 You met Margie and Dawn Beaton hosting the first video in this story.
 Here, they play together at a celiidh (that’s a Gaelic word which may mean gathering, celebration, or visit).

 Consider subscribing to our stories through e mail, and connecting with us through your favorite social networks.
 You will find links to do that in the sidebar — and while you’re at that social network exploring, we invite you to keep up with our adventures by liking the Perceptive Travel Facebook page.